 The funny little Cattle Egret with all his beautiful colors.

 I’ve lived in Central Florida almost 30 years now and am just now discovering some of the fabulous locations we have for bird photography.
 Gatorland, a small family owned theme park near Kissimmee, is one of those perfect places to go in the spring months when the rookery located over the alligator swamp is filled with breeding birds.
 The rookeries are a photographers paradise as the birds display vivid breeding colors.
 The lore (the skin around their eyes) become vibrant and they acquire long, elegant feathers.
-So I set off with a couple of other photography enthusiatists and we set out to practice our skills.
-What a lot a fun, I will definately be back.
+So I set off with a couple of other photography enthusiasts and we set out to practice our skills.
+What a lot a fun, I will definitely be back.
+Continue reading

 The beautiful courtship display of the Great Egret.